btcpayserver/prestashop-plugin/GUIDE.md

 5. Click on "Create a new token", select your store and then approve.
 6. You will see: "Server initiated pairing code: XXXX".
 Go back to prestashop and enter your pairing code.
 7. Press save.
 Prestashop will now attempt to make a connection with your BTCPayServer.
-8. If successful, make a test a payment.
+8. If successful, make a test payment.